 |Special Education Teacher (Preschool, Kindergarten, or Elementary School)||$40,420||$42,780||$48,630||$53,590|

-Skills Gained in a Special Education Program
+Skills Gained With a Special Education Degree

-For example, teachers and aides who work with blind learners typically must be fluent in the Braille writing system, while those who work with deaf students may need to learn American Sign Language.
-Undergraduate and graduate programs focus on strategies to help future special education teachers make appropriate accommodations for learners with various challenges.
+For example, teachers and aides who work with blind learners must be fluent in the Braille writing system, while those who work with deaf students may need to learn American Sign Language.
+Special education programs focus on strategies to help future special education teachers make appropriate accommodations for learners with various challenges.